wp-plugins/relevanssi/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Added a way to uninstall the plugin.
+* A French translation is now included (thanks to Jean-Michel Meyer).

 = 1.5.2 =
 * Fixed a small typo in the code, tag and comment hit count didn't work in the breakdown.
 If you don't use the breakdown feature, updating is not necessary.